 The identification assumption is that all municipalities' characteristics change continuously at the discontinuity, so that the only discrete shift is the change in the mayor's gender.
-This assumption can be violated if candidates are able to sort themselves across the threshold, which would require them to be able to predict and manipulate their vote share with extreme precision.

 We perform several tests to support our identification strategy.
 First, we test for a jump in the density of the running variable, using both McCrary (2008)'s and Cattaneo et al. (2018)'s methods.
-As shown in Appendix Figures A4 and A5, the victory margin of the female candidate is smooth at the discontinuity.
+As shown in Appendix Figures C1 and C2, the victory margin of the female candidate is smooth at the discontinuity.

-Second, we test for the balance of municipalities' characteristics at the threshold using a general balance test, following Anagol and Fujiwara (2016).
-We regress the treatment variable on all 19 baseline variables presented in Table 1, predict the treatment status of each municipality using the regression coefficients, and test for a jump in the predicted value at the discontinuity.
-As shown in Figure 2 and Appendix Table A3, there is no significant jump at the threshold and the point estimate is small and not significant.
+Second, we test for the balance of municipalities' characteristics at the threshold using a general balance test (Anagol and Fujiwara, 2016).
+We proceed as follows: we first regress the treatment variable T on all 19 baseline variables presented in Table 1, we then predict the treatment status of each municipality using the regression coefficients, and we finally test for a jump in the predicted value at the discontinuity.
+As shown in Appendix Table C1 and Appendix Figure C3, the point estimate is small and not significant.

-We also test for a jump in each of the baseline characteristics taken individually (see Appendix C).
+We also test for a jump in each of the characteristics taken individually (Appendix Table C2 and Figure C4).
 Only one coefficient out of 19 is significant at the 10-percent level.
-Consistent with Figure A3, municipalities close to the threshold are balanced based on their distance to São Paulo or to the nearest airport, confirming the absence of geographic sorting.
-They are also balanced on key variables shown to predict the spread of COVID-19, such as density or the share of residents above 65 years old.
+Consistent with Appendix Figure A3, municipalities close to the threshold are balanced in their distance to São Paulo or to the nearest airport, confirming the absence of geographic sorting.
+They are also balanced in key variables shown to predict the spread of COVID-19, such as density or the share of residents above 65 years old.
 Turning to political variables, female- and male-led municipalities at the threshold had the same average number of candidates and turnout rate in 2016.
-Municipalities are also balanced in their political alignment with Jair Bolsonaro, the president in office during the COVID-19 outbreak.
-They are balanced in characteristics strongly associated with his political base, such as the employment share in agriculture and the share of evangelicals in the population.
-Moreover, residents of municipalities that closely elected a female or a male mayor in 2016 were equally likely to vote for Bolsonaro in the 2018 presidential election.
+Municipalities were equally likely to have voted for Jair Bolsonaro, the president in office during the COVID-19 outbreak, in the 2018 presidential election, and are balanced in characteristics strongly associated with his political base, such as the employment share in agriculture and the share of evangelicals in the population.